Keshaavraj/Keshaavraj/README.md

-- 👋 Hi, I’m @Keshaavraj, i have finished my MSc Data science.
-- 👀 I’m interested in data science, machine learning, AI.
-- 🌱 I’m currently learning latest tools and technology in data science.
-- 💞️ I’m looking to collaborate on machine learning and data science technologies.
+Certainly, here's the updated version including IBM SPSS:

+📊 Data Scientist with over 10 years of experience in various domains including government services, transportation, Real Estate, finance, procurement, digital publishing, customer analytics, and packaging.

+🔍 Specializing in extracting actionable insights from complex datasets using advanced analytical techniques and machine learning algorithms.

+💻 Proficient in Python programming, R, Azure ML Studio, IBM Watson Studio, Knime, MLflow, TensorFlow, PyTorch, SAS Viya, and IBM SPSS.

+🛠️ Experienced in ETL processes using tools such as MS SSIS (SQL Server Integration Services) and SSAS (SQL Server Analysis Services), as well as Airflow for orchestrating workflows.

+🧠 Strong foundation in mathematics and statistics.

-- 📫 How to reach me : ptk7anna@gmail.com
+📫 How to reach me : ptk7anna@gmail.com

 <!---
 Keshaavraj/Keshaavraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.